fistlabs/fist/docs/guides/using-logger.md

 };
 ```

-* `unit.logger` - also static logging context extends `app.logger`.
+* `unit.logger` - also static logging context.
 It can be used for logging some unit's daemons.

 ```js
 app.unit({